JCaesar23/actuarial-claims-modeling-R/README.md

 # actuarial-claims-modeling-R
 Actuarial Claims Frequency &amp; Severity Modelling Using The Automobile UK Collision Claims Dataset

 Actuarial modelling project to prepare for a graduate level role

-the aim is to replicate the workflow of an insurance pricing analyst
+The aim is to replicate the workflow of an insurance pricing analyst
 - Familarise with and clean large data set
 - Analyse the risk factors
 - Model claim behaviour